Fe Y Alegría

 One of my favorite data analytics courses at SJU was the Data Mining Service Learning Course that I took Fall of 2020.
 A service learning course is just like any other college course, but with an additional 6-week long project in service.

-For this project, we cleaned student survey data to determine which schools were most impoverished and in need of better and more targeted programs to support their needs.
-We started with a large, disorganized data set in Spanish and were able to clean the data, format and interpret it for meaningful insights.
+For this project, I cleaned student survey data to identify which schools were most impoverished and in need of better, more targeted programs to support their needs.
+I started with a large, disorganized data set in Spanish and was able to clean the data, format, and interpret it for meaningful insights.

-We then got the opportunity to present our findings.
-My group specifically, gave the director and his colleagues our recommendations from the insights we gathered from the data (all virtually AND with a language barrier!)
+I then got the opportunity to present my findings.
+I was able to provide the director of the program and his colleagues with my recommendations from the insights gathered from the data (all virtually AND with a language barrier!)

 Screen Shot 2020-12-15 at 1.23.14 PM.png

-Using Tableau, we were able to analyze and visualize the data.
+Using Tableau, I analyzed and visualized the data.

 Here is an example.